 Today, a smart alarm clock goes off early of its scheduled time if there is a traffic jam.
-I can ask my google glass to find my favourite recipe or how tall the Eiffel tower is, without lifting a finger.
-Even, my dumb medicine container can tell me in a lashing tone that I have forgotten to take my pill at the right time.
+I can ask my google glass to find my favorite recipe or how tall the Eiffel tower is, without lifting a finger.
+Even my dumb medicine container can tell me in a lashing tone that I have forgotten to take my pill at the right time.

-Behind this plush smartness of IOT, there is a cardinal part of seamless data exchange between the web and our active devices.
-Thankfully, this endless data exchange or data feeding to every smart device across the planet, that lives on the internet, is possible due to this fact that web crawlers are doing all the heavy lifting of collecting and indexing every bit of data from our latest updates.
+Behind this plush smartness of IoT, there is a cardinal part of seamless data exchange between the web and our active devices.
+Thankfully, this endless data exchange or data feeding to every smart device across the planet, that lives on the internet, is possible because web crawlers are doing all the heavy lifting of collecting and indexing every bit of data from our latest updates.

-Today morning, when you were glancing through your favourite newspaper on your tab with your smoking coffee, you hardly invested the least of your interest to that fact, that web crawlers searched, collected and indexed the same and made it ready, prior to your query, to feed your tab.
+Today morning, when you were glancing through your favorite newspaper on your tab with your smoking coffee, you hardly invested the least of your interest to that fact, that web crawlers searched, collected, and indexed the same and made it ready, before your query, to feed your tab.